GST Registration and Tax Implications for Cloud Kitchens in India

 While cloud kitchens offer a low-overhead, delivery-focused business model, they are still subject to the same tax regulations as traditional restaurants.

-Eligibility Criteria for GST Registration for Cloud Kitchens
+The Basics of GST Registration for Cloud Kitchens

 Cloud kitchens must comply with India’s Goods and Services Tax (GST) regulations like any other business.